Peter C Aish

 He made his South Australian interstate debut as a half-back flanker at the 1956 Perth carnival and went on to play a further four times for the State.

-After captaining the club for one further season, Peter retired in 1962 with 162 SANFL games and 9 goals to his credit.
+After captaining the club for one further season, Peter retired in 1962 with 162 SANFL games and nine goals to his credit.

-Andrew served the club with great distinction over six seasons and his son James is now a Norwood premiership player – the youngest SANFL footballer to achieve this distinction.
+Andrew served the club with great distinction over six seasons and in 2012 his son James became the youngest SANFL footballer to play in a premiership team.

-Michael through his extraordinary football achievements was an inaugural Hall of Fame inductee in 2006 and his son Jessie is back with the club this year.
+Michael through his extraordinary football achievements was an inaugural Hall of Fame inductee in 2006 and his son Jessie played for Norwood between 2006 and 2013.

-Already a Life Member of the Norwood Football Club, Peter Aish is now welcomed as it’s 51st Hall of Fame Inductee.
+Already a Life Member of the Norwood Football Club, Peter Aish was welcomed as it’s 51st Hall of Fame Inductee.